 Figure 6.1 Count the number of “X” characters [FILENAME 793725c06f001]

 Because all of the letters are the same color and contained the same relative space, nothing about any of the characters really stands out.
 The brain simply sees a collection of shapes.
 In order to count the X’s we have to scan through each letter across the four rows.
 While we’re doing that we have to remember how many we’ve found as we scan so we don’t lose track.
-But now take a look at this completely random mix of letters and numbers with the X characters emphasized.
+Now, let’s take a look at this completely random mix of letters and numbers with the X characters emphasized.

 Figure 6.2 Count the number of “X” characters [FILENAME 793725c06f002]

 Immediately we can see the X’s and count four of them.
-In our first look at this, the brain sees a background of gray symbols with four completely different objects that are similar to each other.
-Our preattentive processing will mentally create two groups, one group of all the gray symbols and a second group for the dark red X’s.
+When we first look at this, the brain sees a background of gray symbols with four completely different objects that are similar to each other.
+Our preattentive processing will mentally create two groups: one of all the gray symbols and a second with the dark red X’s.
 A split-second later, we will consciously recognize the second group as what we’re interested in (the X’s), it becomes trivial to visually exclude the gray characters and now we can scan just through this group.
 Counting the X’s becomes a simple and quick task.

 That mental grouping and ease of focus is what we are after.
 We want to enable our preattentive processing to effortlessly group similar objects and highlight where we want attention to be focused.
 But we have to keep in mind that the preattentive processing is not all that smart.
 There are only a handful of attributes that our preattentive processing will be able to pull out because the sole purpose of this processing is to recognize features in our visual environment.
 It will not be able to project meaning, interpret the objects or make meaningful associations (beyond simple visual grouping).

-Through literally hundreds of studies, researchers have been able to differentiate visual attributes from what can be preattentively identified from those that can’t.
+Through hundreds of studies, researchers have been able to differentiate visual attributes from what can be preattentively identified from those that can’t.
 Having looked through some of these studies they can get a little silly and abstract (how easy is parallel detected?), but looking at them as whole, we can create some high level categories of what can be preattentively processed.
 These categories are form (line, shape, size), color (hue and intensity), spatial position (two-dimensional, stereoscopic) and motion (blink, direction).
-And the list of specifics within those categories can get quite long, but thankfully we can experiment here and iterate through various visual features in our graphics.
-If one version doesn’t make highlight the data, try something different.
+The list of specifics within those categories can get quite long, but, thankfully, we can experiment here and iterate through various visual features in our graphics.
+If one version doesn’t highlight the data, try something different.
 Chances are good if it’s easy for you to pick out, it’ll be easy for others, and it’s a good idea to run things by others as a sanity check.
 Figure 6.3 gives a few visual examples of ways to differentiate based on preattentive attributes.

 Figure 6.3 Examples of Preattentive Attributes [FILENAME 793725c06f003]